Japanese Emperor Emeritus diagnosed with heart failure, condition improved | Science-Environment

 Akihito, 88, stepped down in 2019 in the first abdication of a Japanese emperor for two centuries, saying he was not sure he was still up to the demands of the job.
 Heart failure is a condition in which the heart muscle does not pump blood as well as it should and can be treated.
 It differs from a heart attack where blood flow to the heart is suddenly blocked.

-Akihito was diagnosed with heart failure due to a faulty heart valve at the end of June and has been undergoing treatment with medication and restricting activity and fluid intake since then, an IHA official said.
+Akihito was diagnosed with heart failure due to a faulty heart valve and has been undergoing treatment with medication and through restricting activity and fluid intake since then, an IHA official said.
+He began to show symptoms in June and the diagnosis was made this month, according to the official.
 "Currently he is living life as usual," the official added.

 Akihito, the son of Emperor Hirohito, spent much of his reign working to heal the wounds of a war waged across Asia in his father's name, as well as bringing the monarchy closer to ordinary citizens.
 He marked the 70th anniversary of World War Two's end in 2015 with an expression of "deep remorse", a departure from previous remarks, that were seen by some as an effort to cement a legacy of pacifism under threat from conservative Japanese nationalists.